awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_invitations.md

    aws s3 cp s3://my-bucket/my_key_name example.csv
    ```

 1. Run the Python script\.
-Make sure to supply your GuardDuty master account ID, the name of the role created in the first steps, and the name of your CSV file as arguments\.
+Make sure to supply your GuardDuty administrator account ID, the name of the role created in the first steps, and the name of your CSV file as arguments\.

    ```
    python enableguardduty.py --master_account 111111111111 --assume_role roleName accountID.csv